bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 instance behaves like termination in any other hostcall, witnessed when the instance is resumed and the hostcall exits.

-In this chapter we will describe both a typical usage of `KillSwitch` as a mechanism to enforce execution time limits, and the implementation complexities underlying `KillSwitch` correctness.
+In this chapter we will describe a typical usage of `KillSwitch` as a mechanism to enforce execution time limits.
+Then, we will discuss the implementation complexities that `KillSwitch` must address to be correct.

 `KillSwitch` are valid for termination only on the instance call after they are created, or until an instance is reset.
 When a call into a guest returns, the shared state by which `KillSwitch` signal is replaced, and an attempt to `terminate` will fail with an `Err`.

-## Example
+## Example of `KillSwitch` used as a timeout

 This example taken from `lucet_runtime_tests::timeout::timeout_in_guest`:
 ```rust